 Our tatami mats are constructed of Japanese Rush Grass with a double layer top for extra protection.
 Inside is a baked dried rice straw fill for strength and durability.
 Each mat is sewn with a black fabric border and bound with twine.
 A moisture resistant barrier is included in the foundation of the mat.
-Learn more about the composition of tatami floor mats here.
+Learn more about the composition of tatami floor mats over on our blog.

 Whereas our shikifutons, kakefutons, zabutons, pillows, and shams are all made in the USA from imported Japanese fabrics, the tatami mats are assembled in China from Japanese materials and are imported to our Massachusetts warehouse.

 If you are looking to use a tatami mat as a foundation for your shikifuton, please see our tatami size guide and blog on how to build a complete Japanese sleep system before ordering.
 We also have a complete tatami care guide on our blog as well.